noraayaz/WebScraping/README.md

 ﻿# WebScraping
-   RottenTomatoes.py(bold)
-   This Python script is designed to scrape a list of the top 100 classic movies from the Rotten Tomatoes editorial guide.
+   RottenTomatoes.py, this script is designed to scrape a list of the top 100 classic movies from the Rotten Tomatoes editorial guide.
 The script focuses on films released in 1950 or later and organizes the data into a structured format.

 Technologies Used
 *  Python: The primary programming language used.